Azerbaijan to hold first international food festival in Shusha [VIDEO]

 |

+Azerbaijan will host the first international food festival in the country's cultural capital, Shusha city, on May 5-8.

-Culinary specialists from different countries will gather in Azerbaijan’s cultural capital - Shusha city [liberated from Armenian occupation in the 2020 second Karabakh war] at the international food festival to be organized by the Heydar Aliyev Foundation and the State Tourism Agency on May 5-8, the foundation told Trend.
+Culinary specialists from different countries will gather in the Shusha for the festival to be organized by the Heydar Aliyev Foundation and the State Tourism Agency, Trend has reported.

 Culinary experts from Germany, Austria, China, France, Georgia, Indonesia, Iran, Israel, Italy, Malaysia, Turkey and Japan will familiarize the guests with the cuisine of their countries.
 The guests will be also able to take part in master classes by professional chefs and learn the specific features of cooking.